mi6agent/Raingy-Player/README.md

 # Raingy-Player
-A music player written by Qt
+A music player written by Qt in Windows.

 Qt 5.5.1